 - A gag reflex that is particularly sensitive

-- Anxiety or fear related to any of the anticipated sensations associated with dental treatment, including anticipated vibrations, smells, sights or sounds
+- Anxiety or fear related to any of the anticipated sensations associated with dental treatment, including anticipated vibrations, smells, sights or sounds.

 - An acute sensitivity to muscle tightness or soreness around your face, neck, throat and jaw

-Sedation dentistry is also a valuable option for families considering how to treat children, adolescents, and teens with development, emotional, or mental disabilities that may affect their ability to stay still or to tolerate even routine dental treatment.
+Sedation dentistry is also a valuable option for families considering how to treat children, adolescents, and teens with developmental, emotional, or mental disabilities that may affect their ability to stay still or to tolerate even routine dental treatment.

 Answers to common questions about sedation dentistry

 Sedation dentistry is not appropriate for everyone.
 Whether it’s appropriate for you can only be determined after carefully reviewing your medical history, level of anxiety, and current medications.